Artist of the Month: Spandau Ballet

 Featuring all-new interviews, promo clips, rare and newly recorded footage – plus an unseen live performance of the David Bowie/Mott The Hoople classic ‘All The Young Dudes’ in front of 100,000 fans in Madrid’s Casa De Campo – this anniversary edition of ‘Through The Barricades’ will show Spandau Ballet in a whole new light.

 Forget everything that you think you know.
 This is the real Spandau Ballet of the real 1980s, tearing down walls, and heading through the barricades.

-Spandau Ballet – our Artists of the Month for September – have been defining and redefining modern music for almost fifty years.
+Spandau Ballet – our Artists of the Month for September – have been defining and redefining modern music for almost forty years.
 Now we want to hear those stories.Read more

 With the seminal ‘Through The Barricades’ celebrating its 30th anniversary this month, the peerless Spandau Ballet are our artists of the month for September.
 Plus you can win a a pair of tickets to Spandau Ballet’s Through the Barricades Remastered/Revisited documentary screening and live Q&A on 12th September at The Soho Hotel.Read more

 This month, we join the world in celebrating the life and music of Elvis Presley.
 The King is our Artist of the Month.Read more

 Join us as we look back on one of the most incredible careers in pop…Read more